 Throughout the remainder of his lifetime, Charles made major contributions to assist with the operation and maintenance of Marjorie P. Lee.
 He also provided a generous endowment to the Trustees of the Diocese of Southern Ohio, stipulating that its income be used for the exclusive purpose of assisting with the operation, maintenance, repair, renovation and restoration of the Marjorie P. Lee community.

-It’s been nearly 70 years since Marjorie shared her dying wish with Charles.
+It’s been more than 70 years since Marjorie shared her dying wish with Charles.
 Could they ever have dreamed that thousands of lives would have been, and will continue to be, transformed thanks to their vision and philanthropic leadership?